+The existing buildings and areas on the study site are poor quality, comprising an ad hoc collection of heavily altered buildings and car parking areas, which lack any coherent masterplan.
+Buildings within the wider hospital site reach +87.74 at their highest point with additional plant and antennae; the highest point of the proposed buildings including plant would be +88.575.21 At the highest point the proposals have reduced in height from 9 to 8 storeys since the previous application; this represents a 6 m reduction more equivalent to 2 storeys.
 As a result of the mitigation through design that has been embedded in the evolution of the proposals, impact on many of the surrounding townscape and visual receptors would be none or negligible, with several of the views and townscape areas as described above experiencing no readily discernible change.
-Other views and townscape areas, which range from low to medium sensitivity would witness more noticeable, minor or moderate change as a result of additional height and massing.
+Other views and townscape areas, which range from low to medium sensitivity would witness minor impacts as a result of additional height and massing, and one view would experience a moderate impact